BQSKit/bqskit/CONTRIBUTING.md

 uv sync
 ```

 `uv sync` creates a `.venv` with BQSKit installed in editable mode, plus everything needed for development (pytest, ruff, pre-commit, etc.).
 You can then run anything inside that environment with `uv run <command>` (e.g. `uv run pytest`).
-If you're working on or testing documentation, `uv sync --extra docs` will additionally install the Sphinx toolchain.
+If you're working on or testing documentation, `uv sync --group docs` will additionally install the Sphinx toolchain.

 To build and preview the docs locally after that: